scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Trickery
 *Cantrip*
-- **Casting Time:** 2 AP
+- **Casting Time:** 4 (3) AP
 - **Range:** 3
-- **Duration:** instant
+- **Duration:** 1 turn

-When you or an ally is targeted by an attack or maneuver, you can use a reaction to distract the attacker, adding 1 bad die to their attack roll.
+Target up to 5 creatures, magically impairing their vision.
+Make a spellcasting roll, adding 1 bad die for every creature targeted.
+On success, the next attack those creatures make add a bad die to their roll.
+This effect ends after their first attack or at the end of their turn.
+You may cast this as a reaction for 3 AP, adding a terrible die for each creature instead.

-Add a bad die for every level above cast cantrip.
+Add a proficient die for every level above cast cantrip.

 ___
 #### Witchcraft